mels065/readme-generator/README.md

 [Github](https://www.github.com/mels065)

-For sending emails, be sure to mark the beginning of subject with "Wumbo Issue"
+For sending emails, be sure to mark the beginning of subject with "README Generator Issue"

 [Email](mailto:mellusbrandon@gmail.com)